While online purchasing appeals to customers, nothing replaces the experience of brick-and-mortar stores.

 - Rather than blasting opt-in email lists crossing fingers for a better than benchmark open rate, A/B test to discover content that converts.

-- Launch a loyalty program that provides customers with transparency into their reward progress earned.
+- Launch a loyalty program that provides customers with transparency in their reward progress earned.

 - Reach out to customers when they are shopping, as opposed to when they are busy doing something else.